ton-community/ton-docs/docs/contribute/sample-tutorial.md

 The Conclusion heading **must** be H2: `## Conclusion`

 This section should summarize what was learned in the tutorial, reinforce key points, and congratulate the learner on completing the tutorial.
-Use a maximum of 5-6 lines.
+Use a maximum of 5–6 lines.
 *For example*:

 > We created a simple new FunC contract with counter functionality.
-We then built and deployed it on-chain and finally interacted with it by calling a getter and sending a message.
+We then built and deployed it on-chain, and finally interacted with it by calling a getter and sending a message.

-Please remember that this code is not meant for production: there are still a few other things to consider if you wanted to deploy this to mainnet, such as disabling the transfer method if the token is listed on the market, and so on.
+Please remember that this code is not meant for production; there are still a few other things to consider if you wanted to deploy this to mainnet, such as disabling the transfer method if the token is listed on the market, and so on.
 >

 ## Next Steps *(Optional)*